-Most interesting wonders of Saint Helena
+Most interesting landmarks of Saint Helena

 Saint Helena is a part of the British Overseas Territory – area under the jurisdiction of the United Kingdom.
 This island is located in the Atlantic Ocean and is one of most remote islands in the world.